Setting Your COVID-19 Boundaries

 It may not be easy communicating to others that you will be breaking tradition or holding a low-risk holiday celebration, especially if your loved ones are not on the same page as you.
 However, “setting clear boundaries around your personal space is very important,” says Danesh A. Alam, MD, medical director of Behavioral Health Services at Northwestern Medicine Central DuPage Hospital.
 “Direct conversations about safety, preventive measures and modeling your desired behavior can go a long way.”

 Here are some strategies for establishing healthy boundaries with loved ones during the holiday season and beyond.

-It is essential to first understand your own comfort level around social interaction.
-Do your research by checking the latest information around COVID-19 risk and reviewing CDC recommendations around physical distancing.
-Remember, while it is acceptable to ask those you will be in contact with to get tested beforehand, a negative COVID-19 test only informs you of whether or not an individual is infected at the time the sample was collected, so further precaution is advised.
+You should first understand your own comfort level around social interaction.
+Do your research by checking the latest information and recommendations from the Center for Disease Control and Prevention (CDC) around COVID-19 risk.If you choose to test before gathering, remember that a negative COVID-19 test only informs you of whether or not you were infected at the time the sample was collected.

 Establish your plan for interaction with others, and know that you can always modify your boundaries and alter your plans as circumstances change.

 “It is OK to disclose what and how you feel about COVID-19,” says Dr. Alam.
 Not everyone will be aware of your vulnerabilities, so be open and direct.
 If you choose to invite people over for a physically distanced gathering or plan to see people in any way with precautions in place, Dr. Alam suggests sending an email to guests ahead of time stating your boundaries and why they are important to you.